Skip Navigation

 Events or Parades Across a Railroad Crossing

-• For planned events, such as a marathon, fair or parade, occurring over or near a Railroad Crossing please fill out SCRRA Form 7 Special Events Railroad Crossing Notification and submit to [email protected].
+For planned events, such as a marathon, fair, or parade, occurring over or near a Railroad Crossing, please fill out SCRRA Form No. 7 - Special Events Railroad Crossing Notification and submit it to [email protected] at least one week prior to the event.

-• This form is not intended to be used as a request for access for any construction activities, surveying, potholing, boring, environmental analysis, filming, photography, or other activities requiring a Right-of-Way Encroachment agreement.
+This form is not intended to be used to request access for any construction activities, surveying, potholing, boring, environmental analysis, filming, photography, or other activities requiring a Right-of-Way Encroachment agreement.

 Contact Information